Last Updated on December 14, 2020

 What Is A Small Pool?

-Not many people really know what a small pool really is.
-But small pools are something to be seriously considered.
-As they offer good alternatives to the cost and time of larger buried pools.
-The costs are generally much lower, the equipment is different and maintenance definitely does not take long.
+Well it’s a smaller than normal pool.
+They offer good alternatives to the cost and time of larger buried pools.
+The costs are generally much lower because the equipment is different and maintenance definitely does not take as long.

 However, a small pool can be anything that includes the following:

-- The pool is 600 square feet or less in size, in any form.
+- The pool is 600 square feet or less in size.

 - The fact that they are small does not mean they are not for swimming.